Simulation of Self-Assembled Monolayers of Polyalanine $\alpha$-Helices: Development and Application of an Effective Potential for Film Structure Predictions: Results and Discussion

-In contrast, the OA configuration (Figure \ref{fig:heatmap_EP_OA}, right) shows markedly different features.
+In contrast, the OA configuration (Figure~\ref{fig:heatmap_EP_OA}, right) shows markedly different features.
 Here, binding energy maps are dominated by stripe-like features aligned along $\varphi_1$, demonstrating interaction insensitivity to the absolute value of $\varphi_1$.
 Instead, the dominant dependence is on the relative sum $\chi=\varphi_1+\varphi_2$, consistent with opposite helicity.
-Due to anti-parallel alignment, inversion symmetry present in the EP case is lost.
-Instead, two preferential orientations with binding energies of about \SI{-1.4}{\electronvolt} stand out at $\chi \approx \SI{50}{\degree}$ and $\chi \approx \SI{-55}{\degree}$, with additional local minima around $\chi \approx \SI{-90}{\degree}$ and \SI{-200}{\degree}.
+Due to anti-parallel alignment, inversion symmetry with respect to the configuration $(\varphi=\SI{0}{\degree}, \chi=-\phi_E=\SI{-50}{\degree})$ present in the EP case is lost.
+Instead, two preferential orientations with binding energies of about \SI{-1.44}{\electronvolt} stand out at $\chi \approx \SI{46}{\degree}$ and $\chi \approx \SI{-54}{\degree}$, with additional local minima around $\chi \approx \SI{-100}{\degree}$ and \SI{-200}{\degree}.
 Equilibrium distances and offsets reflect these patterns, with sharp transitions in $\zeta_{\text{opt}}$ aligning with changes in favorable angular configurations.

-Corresponding analyses of EA and OP interactions are shown and discussed in the Supplementary Information, where qualitatively similar observations are found: well-defined global minimum configurations for same-handedness helices and stripe-like features aligned along $\varphi_1$ for opposite-handed cases.
+Corresponding analyses of EA and OP interactions are shown and discussed in the Supplementary Information, where qualitatively similar observations are found: well-defined global minimum configurations for EA alignment Figure~\ref{fig:heatmap_EA_OP}a and stripe-like features aligned along $\varphi_1$ due to the opposite-handedness and inversion symmetry in the ($\varphi_1,\chi$)-plane with respect to (\SI{0}{\degree}$,\SI{-50}{\degree}$) because of the parallel alligment for the OP system (Figure~\ref{fig:heatmap_EA_OP}b)

 In summary, the pair interaction analysis reveals that OA and OP configurations, involving helices of opposite handedness, consistently allow closer approach (smaller $R_{\text{opt}}$) and stronger binding (more negative $E_{\text{min}}$) than EP or EA configurations.
 This fundamental difference in pairwise stability, dictated by relative handedness and orientation, is the key factor governing structural properties of larger self-assembled films discussed in the following section.